 On my way, I realized that if someone hit me with a car badly enough, no one would know who I was.
 I would be a John Doe.

 Was I only defined by what I had in my pockets?

 Such was a ridiculous notion to me even at the time.
 But that was how I felt.

 It was a very instructive walk.
 I concluded from that experience that my value, uniqueness, and individuality should have come from the sum of my decisions, and not from what my wallet said.

 A good part of maturity is demonstrating that we are happy despite what happens around us.
 We have the right and the responsibility to decide how we react to adversity.

 Adversity includes not always getting our way.

 Adversity can bring sadness and bitterness.
-It is beyond our capacity to remain steady under all conditions.
+It's beyond our capacity to remain steady under all conditions.
 When we experience adversity, we must decide—as soon as we can collect ourselves—how we will react to it.
 This can be extremely difficult to do.
-But it is a personal decision each of us must make.
+But it's a personal decision each of us must make.

 Dealing with adversity can be the greatest challenge we will face.
 But, I affirm that as life progresses, what counts most toward our individuality and self-worth is what decisions we make and how we react to adversity.

 No one will be able to take away from us